phlsphy/phlsphy-blog/posts/life-of-a-monk.md

 # Three Months and Much Alcohol Later

 > It is necessary to set expectations that they should be prepared to give their life to the course for the next 3 months, … it with weekly beer busts.
-Similar to the lifestyle of medieval monks
+Similar to the lifestyle of medieval monks.
+>
+> ~ W.M.S (a coursemate who was already a Director before I was even born.)

 There were multiple Reddit posts about how under-prepared most people will be.
 I did the nearly the entire Data Science courses on DataCamp and I still felt like I needed to put in about 50+ more hours to just get the hang of the basics.
 I appreciate the alcohol much more than I ever did.
 It gave me the much needed bursts of energy, and reward.